pwintz/pwintz.github.io/_posts/2025-11-02-git-check-all-repos.md

   repo = /path/to/repo_5
   repo = /path/to/repo_6
 ```
-Note; Each path should be to the parent directory of the `.git/` directory.
+Note: Each path should be to the parent directory of the `.git/` directory.
 This list can contain directories that are not Git repositories but should be, so that you are warned that **none** of the code has been committed.

 You can check the contents of your list using